Special diet cat food

-Veterinary recommended diets can offer nutritional support for cats suffering from:
+Veterinary recommended cat food diets can offer nutritional support for cats suffering from:

 - Food allergies or sensitivities